quiltdata/quilt/docs/Catalog/Preview.md

 quilt.listFiles: () => Promise<{ bucket: string, key: string }[]>

 // Returns contents of the file (JSON, ArrayBuffer or text)
-// or window Fetch API response. quilt.findFile: ({ key: string }) => Promise<JSON | Arraybuffer | string | Response>
+// or in rare edge cases window Fetch API response. quilt.findFile: ({ key: string }) => Promise<JSON | Arraybuffer | string | Response>

 // Almost the same as `fetchFile`, but `bucket` is optional, and key can be partial.